PraveenSamuelTechie/PraveenVOD/README.md

 -	Persistent storage of watched items was implemented using local device cache.
 -	Live app demo deployed to Heroku.

-List of features that I couldn’t implement (Time constraints)

--	Change carousel to Portrait view grid if application is run on a mobile device.
--	Image caching.
-Upon application restart or content refresh.
--	Error handling.
--	Unit tests.

 Known Issues

 -	Two browser console errors as exception handling is not implemented for the image retrieval functionality.
 Although it doesn’t affect the functionalities.